Mo Donegal finishes 1st at Belmont, another Pletcher win

 Mo Donegal pulled away down the home stretch and held off filly Nest to win the Belmont Stakes, giving Pletcher a 1-2 finish and his sixth Triple Crown victory, including four at this track on the outskirts of New York City.

-“To be honest with you, we were a little confident going into the race today,” Donegal Racing CEO and co-owner Jerry Crawford said.
-“When he turned for home, I was like, forget about it.
-I know Todd thought he could get a strong last quarter mile, and he surely did.”

-Rich Strike, a stunning Kentucky Derby winner at 80-to-1 odds, was sixth.

-Mo Donegal rounded the 1 1/2-mile distance in 2 minutes, 28.28 seconds, three lengths ahead of Nest — ridden by Ortiz’s brother, José.
+Donegal rounded the 1 1/2-mile track in 2 minutes, 28.28 seconds, ahead of Nest and Skippylongstocking.
 Pletcher, who lives on Long Island, adds another Belmont title following wins with Rags to Riches in 2007, Palace Malice in 2013 and Tapwrit in 2017.

-Mo Donegal beat an eight-horse field without a clear favorite.
-We the People, a monster in the mud, opened at 2 to 1 amid a rainy forecast but reached 7 to 2 by race time as showers held off.

 Mo Donegal entered the gate the betting favorite at 5 to 2.
 We the People led for much of the race, but Mo Donegal and Ortiz took charge coming out of the final turn.